tuchang/BluestNight/exampleSite/content/docs/site/analytics.md

     # URL to the root of the piwik installation.
     # Can include paths after the TLD (e.g https://example.com/piwik/)
     host = "https://piwik.example.com"
+    # ID number of this site.
+Defaults to 1 if not included
+    site_id = 2
     # Include <noscript> tags to track users with javascript disabled
     track_nojs = true
     # Include a link in the site footer to allow users to opt out of analytics